Artwork by Robert Hoover

 To have a beer or two to chill out.

 I did not see any point in reciting the poem.
 But to Dr Ghani, it was a different matter.
-The Taliban, terrorism and the War on Terror, as I was to discover later, were not a very serious matter for Dr Ghani: he thought that nothing in this world merited, in words, "macabre seriousness."
+The Taliban, terrorism and the War on Terror, as I was to discover later, were not a very serious matter for Dr Ghani: he thought nothing in this world merited, in words, "macabre seriousness."

 "At the root of even a very serious crime," he told me as we became good friends later, "there is a banality resting like a lazy, idle scamp.
 Life per se is not a very serious thing: it is a little man's grand narrative.
 With humor and a sense of light-heartedness, you can overcome any problem."
 A year later the irony of these very words was terrible indeed as I identified his headless body in a mortuary.